-What to Expect at Your Social Security Disability Medical Examination
+What Should You Expect During Your Social Security Disability Medical Exam?

 Your medical exam will help your case examiner gather the evidence needed to either support or deny your Social Security Disability claim.
 The extent of the exam will depend on the nature of your claim and may entail a mental exam, x-rays, blood work and other medical evaluations.
 The person evaluating your claim will decide which tests need to be administered and ordered by the doctor you visit.

 It is important to understand that the disability exam is not intended to treat your disability.
 Its sole purpose is to determine the extent of your condition and to ensure that your claim meets the guidelines set forth for approval by the Blue Book, or the SSA's list of disabilities.
 For example, your Social Security Disability claim may be rock solid but if you haven't had a “recent” doctor's visit (within the last 60 days) your examiner may schedule a Social Security Disability exam to meet this requirement.